tacofoundation/tacofoundation.github.io/docs/specification.md

 The `schema_only` parameter enables schema-first workflows where structure is defined without computation cost.
 When `True`, `_compute()` is never called and None values are returned with proper schema.

-Extension fields are added directly to the Sample model and tracked in `_extension_schemas` for proper DataFrame serialization.
+Extension fields are added directly to the SAMPLE model and tracked in `_extension_schemas` for proper DataFrame serialization.
 Key validation ensures extension fields use valid formats: alphanumeric plus underscore, optionally with colon for namespaces.

-**Tortilla Extensions**
+**TORTILLA Extension**

-Tortilla extensions add columns to the metadata DataFrame computed across all samples in the collection.
+TORTILLA extensions add columns to the metadata DataFrame computed across all SAMPLEs in the collection.

 ```python
 class TortillaExtension(ABC):
     schema_only: bool = False

     @abstractmethod
     def get_schema(self) -> dict[str, pl.DataType]:
         """Return expected schema."""

     @abstractmethod
     def _compute(self, tortilla: Tortilla) -> pl.DataFrame:
         """Compute metadata, return DataFrame with one row per sample."""
 ```

-The returned DataFrame must have exactly one row per sample.
+The returned DataFrame **MUST** have exactly one row per SAMPLE.
 Column conflicts with existing metadata are rejected.
-Extensions are applied via horizontal concatenation using DataFrame `hstack` operation.
+Extensions are applied via horizontal concatenation.

-**Taco Extensions**
+**TACO Extensions**

-Taco extensions add dataset-level computed metadata.
+TACO extensions add dataset-level computed metadata.

 ```python
 class TacoExtension(ABC):